A Complete Version of the Glauber Theory for Elementary Atom - Target Atom Scattering and Its Approximations: `Potential' approximation of the second-order optical model

-and can be successfully neglected.
+and can be safely neglected.
+This agrees with the conclusion of \cite{Basel} done on the basis of more rough estimations.
 The same is true for all partial coherent cross sections.
-This result indicates that the theory of refs. \cite{Tarasov} provides quite an accurate description for the coherent sector of the EA--TA interactions.
+This result indicates that the theory of refs. \cite{Tarasov,Heim} provides quite an accurate description for the coherent sector of the DMA--TA interactions.